 - Get your story straight.
 What do you have to offer the world?
 What does your unique mix of life-experience, relationship history (family and friends!), part time jobs, education, extra-curricular activity and hard and soft skills all say about you and your outlook on life.
 When you talk about it, do you give off an energy that people want to be part of?

 - Know what’s behind it: be clear with yourself and others about your values and your purpose.
 What drives you in life?
-What can you NOT have in your life?
+Is there something you can NOT have in your life?
 What do you expect from people and partners you work with and for?
 How would others describe you?

 - Get curious: what do you still want to learn, in and out of work?
-Whether you’re 25 or 55, what skills or knowledge do you still want or need to develop to fulfil your personal life-goals?
+Whether you’re 25 or 55, what skills or knowledge do you still want to develop?
 Do you ever express that enthusiasm when you talk to potential employers?

 - Get skilled up!
 What are doing about that?
-Who are you talking to who already works in that field so that you can get inspired for your own plan?
+Who are you talking to who already works in that field so that you can get inspired?

-- Know your market: In the industry or profession you’re either in, or want to be in, which roles are growing and which are declining?
-Have you asked anyone?
+- Know your market: Consider the industry or profession you’re either in, or want to be in.
+Think of which roles are growing and which are declining.
+Have you asked anyone about this?
 Are you prepared for change even once you get the job?
 Can you articulate your transferable skills and can you use them to adapt?

-As futurist Faith Popcorn puts it, to stay ahead we need to focus on our ability to continuously adapt, engage with others in that process, and most importantly retain a core sense of identity and values.
-And for students who have the world of work just ahead of them, it’s not just about acquiring knowledge, it’s about how to learn, and keep learning.
+As futurist Faith Popcorn puts it, to stay ahead we need to focus on our ability to continuously adapt.
+We need engage with others in that process, and most importantly retain a core sense of identity and values.
+It’s not just about acquiring knowledge, it’s about how to learn, and keep learning.

 And that’s just it, we need to keep learning, and never stand still.

 You can also subscribe to my newsletter to receive a weekly inspirational post in your inbox 🙂